2i2c-org/infrastructure/deployer/README.md

 │   └── test_hub_health.py
 ```

-## Deployment Commands
+## The deployer's main sub-commands commandline usage

-This section descripts all the deployment related subcommands the `deployer` can carry out and their commandline parameters.
+This section descripts all the subcommands the `deployer` can carry out and their commandline parameters.

 **Command line usage:**